apache/accumulo-website/_docs-2/getting-started/design.md

 forwarding of logs from remote hosts to the Monitor, only one Monitor process should be active at one time.
 Leader election will be performed internally to choose the active Monitor.

-### Audit
-Accumulo has a robust and fully configurable audit logging service that logs most table actions, both successful and failed attempts.
-Audit logs are managed through the slf4j named logger `org.apache.accumulo.audit`.
-The logger can be added to an existing logging framework or the sample file  `conf/log4j-service.properties` can be used to provide basic audit logging.

 ### Client

 Accumulo has a client library that can be used to write applications that write and read